NOAA-EMC/WW3-Optimization/README.md

 `cd tools`
 `./makenlopt.sh`

-# Fill the templates and retreive the forcings from global dump and hpss
+# Fill the templates and retrieve the forcings from global dump and hpss
 cd tests/test<name>
 modify _default_var.sh_ and add the start day (_STARTDATE_) and number of forecast days (_forecast_day_):
 `STARTDATE="<YYYY-MM-DD>"`